Sl33pySage/YoutubeWatchLaterCleaner/README.md

+YouTube Watch Later Automation

+Description:
+This project automates the extraction and processing of videos from a YouTube "Watch Later" playlist.
+It uses Selenium WebDriver to control a Firefox browser session, navigate to the playlist, scroll to load all videos, extract video details (title, URL, and uploader), and save this information to a CSV file.
+The script can also remove videos from the playlist after extraction.

 I wrote this script to automate the process of cleaning out my youtube watch later playlist but I wanted to also be able to save those videos to rewatch later in case I needed to revisit.
 I hope this is as useful to you as it has been for me!
 I welcome any advice you have.

-This script essentially uses selenium (I prefer using firefox but you can configure selenium to use whatever you like) to attach to your current browser profile as a way to "manually login" and navigates to your watch later playlist, copying the video data to a csv file and then clearing out your watch later playlist.